ProjetsPL/treehouse-theme/_posts/us/2020-08-07-modern-hallway-4-interesting-ideas-for-a-hallway.md

 {:.distinction.distinction-information}

 Instead of posters or pictures in ornamental frames, you could use mirrors.
-It's quite unusual solution, but it will look very modern.
+It's quite an unusual solution, but it will look very modern.

 {% fig %}